Last Updated on April 18, 2023 by Admin

 What is Augmented reality in construction?

 These days, Augmented Reality (AR) is frequently addressed in discussions regarding technology adoption in the construction industry.
 In essence, augmented reality (AR) merges the actual and virtual worlds.
-AR does not provide an immersive, out-of-body experience, unlike its virtual reality counterpart.
+Unlike its virtual reality counterpart, AR does not provide an immersive, out-of-body experience.

 AR is being utilized in the industry to increase productivity, improve safety, expedite cooperation, manage costs, and boost overall project confidence because of its capacity to deliver real-time information.
 Here are a few examples of how construction teams use augmented reality to speed up the construction process.